 To convert speaker level outputs from your amplifier or receiver to RCA jack subwoofer outputs, you’ll connect the provided speaker wire connections (marked by colors and striped) just like you would regular speakers.
 You then connect RCA cables (or a single cable, depending on your particular one) to your powered subwoofer.

 The internal electronics not only scale down the speaker output voltage from a receiver but also help prevent noise from the audio path, too.
-Most, but not all, speaker level adapters do not need a power source.
+Most do not need a power source and take only a few minutes to hook up.

 - PRO Series 2-Channel High Power Line Output...